The Best Online Colleges 2021

 Is Class Size Important for Online Classes?

 Class size may matter for some online students, especially for interacting with their instructor and classmates.
 Smaller online classes give students more opportunities to have personal communication with their instructor and receive feedback.
 Online class size range from small to huge.
 Some colleges limit online classes to 20 students.
-According to U.S. News & World Report, average class size ranged from one to 150 at the various online programs evaluated.
 Massive Open Online Courses, often do not have a limit, some of these courses may have thousands of students taking a single online course.

 Can Online College Students Join Clubs and Participate in Extracurricular Activities?